Classical Verification of Quantum Computations in Linear Time: Technical Overview

 \end{itemize} \end{claim} Thus the test could only verify \eqref{eq:13int} up to a possible negation.
 This is as expected: as discussed in Section \ref{sec:2.1}, no classical channel protocol could rule out the complex conjugate attack.
 This is where the negation comes from.
-After the keys $K$ are revealed, the complex-conjugate term is isometric to the honest output and the two terms could be merged together.
+(After the keys $K$ are revealed, the complex-conjugate term is isometric to the honest output and the two terms could be merged together.)
 Finally we note our protocol could not only handle the simplified attack \eqref{eq:8} in the example above; it could also verify the initial state is close to a specific form in general.
-We give the following theorem which characterize the verifiability property of the $\fInPhTest$ protocol: \begin{thm}[Verifiability of $\fInPhTest$, Informal] Suppose the client holds key pair $K^{(0)}=(x_0^{(0)},x_1^{(0)})$, phase pair $\Theta^{(0)}=(\theta_0^{(0)},\theta_1^{(0)})$.
-The initial state is an output state coming from $\fAddPhaseWithHelper$ and is in the semi-honest form of $K^{(0)}$.
-Suppose the client and server's state could be jointly written as (where we make the $\Theta^{(0)}$ register explicit and make the client-side key register implicit):
+We give the following theorem which characterize the verifiability property of the $\fInPhTest$ protocol: \begin{thm}[Properties of $\fInPhTest$, informal] Suppose the client holds key pair $K^{(0)}=(x_0^{(0)},x_1^{(0)})$, phase pair $\Theta^{(0)}=(\theta_0^{(0)},\theta_1^{(0)})$.
+Suppose the client and server's purified joint state has necessary security properties and has the following form (here we make the $\Theta^{(0)}$ register explicit and make the client-side key register implicit):